 Good Timin’ boss, Jex Opolis, has a lot of stories to tell.
 Talented musician.
 True hero for us.
 Good vibes are back.
+P.S.
+Check the mix that Jex recorded for us a year later.

 You just released Right Beside You single in a collaboration with Roberto.
 Tell about the process.
 Was it the first time for you singing?